 distinguish if we are moving, or if our surroundings are moving.

+What are the symptoms?
 What does visual vertigo feel like?

 Here’s a scenario where visual vertigo happens in a ‘normal’ vestibular system: you’re sitting in